 Bachelor’s Degree in Education

-A degree in Education is the type of degree people obtain when they hope to work within the school system, public or private.
-An education degree not only prepares the holder to teach students, but to also meet curriculum standards over time.
+A degree in education is the type of degree you obtain when you hope to work within the school system, public or private.
+An education degree not only prepares you to teach students, but to also meet curriculum standards over time.

-A degree in education can be gained at all levels, Bachelor's, Master's, or Doctorate.
+A degree in education can be gained at all levels, bachelor's, master's or doctorate.
 The degree can also be in a range of subject areas.
 In addition, a degree in education can be highly specialized into a single subject area or grade specific degree.
-Elementary educators will teach usually teach grades K - 6, Middle school teachers 6 - 8, and Secondary teachers 9- 12.
-There are also positions for Preschool and Adult Education.
+Elementary educators will teach usually teach grades K-6, middle school teachers 6-8 and secondary teachers 9- 12.
+There are also positions for preschool and adult education teachers.

-Someone who holds a degree in education may become a teacher, academic coach, principal, education specialist, board member, professor, and more.
-Different jobs require different levels of degree with principals, academic coaches, and professors typically requiring a Master's or Doctorate.
-In addition, most teaching and administrative positions require the appropriate certification or credentials.
+Someone who holds a degree in education may become a teacher, academic coach, principal, education specialist, board member, professor and more.
+Different jobs require different levels of degree with principals, academic coaches and professors typically requiring a master's degree in education or a doctorate.
+In addition, most teaching and administrative positions require the appropriate certifications or credentials.

-Why Should I get a Bachelor's in Education?
+Why Should I get a Bachelor's Degree in Education?

-A Bachelor's degree in Education can come in the form of Elementary Education, Secondary Education, Early Education, or Adult/Post-secondary Education.
-Within each Bachelor's Degree are also subject specific specializations.
-This may include basic subjects, electives, or even special education.
+A bachelor's degree in education includes specializations such as Elementary Education, Secondary Education, Early Education or Adult/Post-secondary Education.
+Within each bachelor's degree program also are subject specific specializations, which could include basic subjects, electives or even special education.

 The average length of time needed to complete a Bachelor's Degree in Education is between 3 and 5 years with a full course load of two semesters a year.

 A Bachelor's Degree in Education that leads to a teaching license can help with immediate employment.
 Even if a full time job is not immediately obtained, a teaching certificate will allow the holder to substitute teach, tutor, or work in a public, private, or other school type setting.